brookhong/Surfingkeys/README.md

-        byhost      Chrome will only connect to sites added by `addProxySite` through proxy. always      Chrome will connect to all sites through proxy. system      Use proxy configuration taken from the operating system. clear       Surfingkeys will take on control of proxy settings, this is the default mode.
+        byhost      Chrome will only connect to sites added by `addProxySite` through proxy. always      Chrome will connect to all sites through proxy. system      Use proxy configuration taken from the operating system. clear       Surfingkeys will not take control of proxy settings, this is the default mode.

 * addProxySite, removeProxySite, toggleProxySite, to make Chrome connect to site through proxy or not, examples: